 It seemed that a French tour was departing at the same time as us, so there was a bit of confusion as we determined who needed to be with which tour group.
 But soon, we had our group of about 30 for the English tour, and we departed down the steps into Berlin’s Underworld.

-Our tour guide was a German guy named Jannes, and he — just like most Germans — spoke perfect English.
+Our tour guide was a German guy named Jannes, and he — just like many Germans — spoke perfect English.
 The tour started with some history, as we sat and Jannes showed us a map and talked about what life was like when the Berlin Wall stood.
 The maps were one of my favorite things about the tour.
 There were maps of how the city was divided, and even one that showed all the tunnels that were built (or attempted) under the wall.

 We learned a lot interesting stories about the escapes which really helped bring history to life.
 For example, West Berlin students dug one tunnel that started in Pankow Cemetery, behind a specific gravestone.
 20+ people were able to escape through this tunnel, until a mother escaping with her young child left a baby carriage behind, alerting authorities to the tunnels’ existence.
 Others escaped via sewers, and a couple of lucky volunteers from our group got to do a little roleplay — but I won’t spoil the secret.